civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 ## Troubleshooting {:#troubleshooting}

-Nodejs version too old or npm update does not work
+Nodejs version too old or npm update does not work:

 : Download the latest version from nodejs.org and follow to their instructions